hexian000/kcptun-libev/README.md

 "method": "// name here"
 ```

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.
-However, random packets could crash the server because no authenticate tag was added either.
+However, unexpected packets may cause undefined behavior because no authenticate tag was added either.
 We are not responsible for such vulnerabilities.
+Please only disable encryption when no unexpected packets could be recieved.
+For example: traffic is already protected by Wireguard.

 In practice, we suggest user to use `--genpsk` command-line argument to generate a strong random preshared key instead of using a simple password.